-We are committed to providing a safe workplace for everyone who works at Frontgrade and ensuring the safety of the products and services we provide.
+We are committed to providing a safe workplace for everyone who works at Frontgrade and for ensuring the safety of the products and services we provide.

-We are committed to striving toward zero harm (i.e., continuously reducing accidents, injuries, ill-health, and the environmental impacts arising from our operations, activities, products, and services wherever practicable).
-We each have a personal duty of care to ourselves and to each other, the communities in which we operate, and to society in general to promote and foster a positive and proactive culture with respect to safety, health, and environment and to work toward achieving zero harm.
+We are committed to striving towards zero harm i.e. continuously reducing accidents, injuries, ill-health, and the environmental impacts arising from our operations, activities, products and services, wherever practicable.
+We each have a personal duty of care to ourselves and to each other, the communities in which we operate, and to society in general to promote and foster a positive and proactive culture with respect to safety, health and environment and to work towards achieving zero harm.

-Every Frontgrade site and employee is required to comply with all current applicable requirements of the U.S. Occupational Safety & Health Administration (OSHA) and the U.S. Environmental Protection Agency (EPA) as well as all federal, state, and local environmental and health regulations and standards in the jurisdiction of the operating site.
+Every Frontgrade site and employee is required to comply with current applicable requirements of the U.S. OSHA, U.S. Environmental Protection Agency (EPA), federal, state and local EHS regulations and standards in the jurisdiction of the operating site.